 All of the foregoing is dependent on prevailing sea conditions.
 The approach and entrance can be dangerous with moderate to strong onshore winds, causing seas to break heavily on the bar.
 Such conditions are worse with the ebb tide opposing an onshore wind; this creates a dangerous wind over tide situation with overfalls.
 During such conditions the harbour entrance should be avoided.

-There is a five knot speed limit in the harbour, including the approaches and estuary.
-Vessels navigating against the tidal stream have greater manoeuvrability and should give way to those navigating with the stream, especially in the entrance.
-Due to limited vision on the approach to the entrance from within or seaward, vessels should navigate with caution and avoid overtaking in the approaches and entrance to the harbour.
+Vessels navigating within the harbour against the tidal stream have greater manoeuvrability and should give way to those navigating with the stream, especially in the entrance.
+Due to limited vision on the approach to the entrance from within or seaward, vessels should navigate with cautionand avoid overtaking in the approaches and entrance to the harbour.

 Vessels should take care to make sufficient allowance when navigating within the harbour, especially during spring tides to avoid being set onto moored craft, pontoons or the bridge.